-There are four main strategies for managing legal risk (Step 3, above):
+There are four main strategies in managing legal risk (Step 3, above):

 - 1. Risk avoidance.
 This involves the decision to stop a particular business activity because the risk is too great; this might be of particular importance where the probability and the severity of the risk are high. - 2.
 Risk transference.
 This approach involves transferring the risk to another; the two most common ways to transfer risk are by contract (where another party agrees to assume the risk) or acquisition of insurance (where your risk is pooled with that of others). - 3.
 Risk reduction.
-This strategy is used extensively in plans for managing legal risk, and it involves putting practices in place to lower the probability and/or severity of the risks. - 4.
+This is an extensively used strategy in legal risk management plans that involves putting practices in place to lower the probability and/or severity of the risks. - 4.
 Risk retention.
-This is a decision to simply accept the risk; this approach may be appropriate where the impact of the risk on the business is lower than the cost of avoiding or transferring the risk.
+This is a decision to simply risk it; this approach may be appropriate where the impact of the risk on the business is lower than the cost of avoiding or transferring the risk.

 Legal risk management requires a comprehensive approach to each legal issue that may arise for a particular business.
 We will explore the laws that commonly apply to Canadian businesses from the perspective of legal risk management.
-Throughout the textbook, you will find suggestions on how you can most effectively address the risks posed by various business activities in Minimizing Your Risk boxes.
+Throughout the text, you will find suggestions on how you can most effectively address the risks posed by various business activities in Minimizing Your Risk boxes.
 In addition to the overview provided here, legal advice can be of significant assistance in identifying legal risks, appreciating their potential severity, and developing and reviewing your legal risk management plan.